 The articles of association provide that the board of directors of the Guarantor must consist of at least five but not more than 14 members.
 Members of the board of directors of the Guarantor are elected by the general meeting of shareholders on an individual basis for a one-year period.
-The term of one year is deemed to signify the period from one annual general meeting up to and including the next.
+The term of one year is deemed to signify the period from one annual general meeting up to and including the next duly convened annual general meeting.
 Members whose terms of office are expiring are eligible to stand for immediate re-election.